rocket-pool/old.docs.rocketpool.net/src/guides/node/starting-rp.md

 ## Next Steps

+Once your clients have synced, you're ready to either [create a new wallet](./wallet-init.md) if this is your first node, or [recover an existing wallet](./recovering-rp.md) if you're restoring from a backup or migrating from another provider such as Allnodes to your own hardware.

-Once you've imported or recovered your node wallet and your clients are done syncing, follow the next steps in the [Intro to the Command Line Interface](./cli-intro.md) guide.
+Select which one you'd like to learn more about and follow the steps in the corresponding guide.